SharleneNdinda/SharleneNdinda/README.md

   - :telescope: Currently working as a Software Engineer and contributing to backend projects mainly for building web applications.

-  - :seedling: Exploring Mobile Development using Flutter.
+  - :seedling: Exploring 2D Game Development using Open Source Engines 🎮.

   - :brown_heart: In my free time, I like solving problems on LeetCode and reading technical books.